rushi310/Spyware-/README.md

 DISCLAMIER

 This python program is for educational purpose only.
 Don't use it for any malicious purpose.
-The authoe of this program will not be responsible for any kind of malicious activity.
+The author of this program will not be responsible for any kind of malicious activity.

 WHAT IS A SPYWARE